argoproj/argo-workflows/docs/quick-start.md

 kubectl -n argo port-forward deployment/argo-server 2746:2746
 ```

-This will serve the UI on <https://localhost:2746>
+This will serve the UI on <https://localhost:2746>.
+Due to the self-signed certificate, you will receive a TLS error which you will need to manually approve.

+## Install the Argo Workflows CLI

-Next, Download the latest Argo CLI from our [releases page](https://github.com/argoproj/argo-workflows/releases/latest).
+Next, Download the latest Argo CLI from the same [releases page](https://github.com/argoproj/argo-workflows/releases/latest).

+## Submitting an example workflow

-Finally, submit an example workflow:
+### Submit an example workflow (CLI)

 ```bash
 argo submit -n argo --watch https://raw.githubusercontent.com/argoproj/argo-workflows/master/examples/hello-world.yaml